velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/InitializeCapacityPolicySet.md

 >
 > `Added or Modified` mitigates it only if something later edits the row.
 If the platform team writes the Node row once and never touches it, that capacity is never initialised, never governed, and **nothing reports it** — [MIG_RebuildAllCapacityPolicies](docs/flows/capacity-policies/MIG_RebuildAllCapacityPolicies.md) only walks capacities that already have a `Capacity Policies` row, so it cannot notice one that was never registered, and it only runs when somebody starts it.
 >
 > **That is a governance hole, not an inconvenience.** A capacity silently ungoverned looks identical to one that was never meant to be governed.
-The fix is a scheduled sweep — list `ubsppcoe_Node`, left-join `Capacity Policies`, report the gaps — which does not exist and is not specified here. **Raise it with [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md), which is the flow that ought to own it.**
+The fix would be a sweep — list `ubsppcoe_Node`, left-join `Capacity Policies`, report the gaps — which **does not exist and is not specified anywhere**.
+It would have belonged with `SyncCapacityPolicySets`, and that flow was discarded on 2026-09-18 ([discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md)). **Until something owns it, the only detection is somebody noticing.**

 ---